A Farewell to Arms (1957 film): Production

 David O. Selznick wanted for many years to film the Hemingway novel, but Warner Bros. owned the property and refused to sell it to him.
 When Warner Bros. planned to remake a A Star Is Born, for which Selznick owned the foreign rights. he traded the rights to the studio in exchange for those to A Farewell to Arms.
 It was to be Selznick's first film in four years.

-Selznick initially hired director John Huston for the project, but Huston tinkered with the script and spend an inordinate amount of time on preproduction preparations.
+Selznick initially hired director John Huston for the project, but Huston tinkered with the script and spent an inordinate amount of time on preproduction preparations.
 When Selznick expressed his concerns, Huston withdrew from the project.
 Charles Vidor replaced Huston, but Selznick's relationship with Vidor was acrimonious as well.
 During the course of production, Selznick sent more than 10,000 memos.

 The film was shot on location in the Italian Alps, Venzone in the Province of Udine in the region of Friuli-Venezia Giulia, Lazio and Rome.
 It was budgeted at more than $4 million.
 Selznick's wife Jennifer Jones was cast in the lead role.

 According to Carlos Baker's 1969 biography Ernest Hemingway: A Life Story, Hemingway was informed by Selznick that he would receive a $50,000 bonus from the film's profits.
 Unhappy with Selznick's decision to cast his nearly 40-year-old wife as a character intended to be in her early 20s, he replied: "If, by some chance your movie, which features the 38-year-old Mrs. Selznick as 24-year-old Catherine Barkley, does succeed in earning $50,000, I suggest that you take all of that money down to the local bank, have it converted to nickels, and then shove them up your ass until they come out your mouth."
 A. E. Hotchner also referred to this anecdote in his 1966 book Papa Hemingway: A Personal Memoir.

 After making the film, Selznick left the industry, producing no other films.